Istanbul Food Guide

 [Photo](https://en.wikipedia.org/wiki/A%C5%9Fiyan_Museum#/media/File:Asiyan_Museum_2.JPG) by Hbasak / [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0)

-There are plenty of literary museums located in Istanbul.
-Aşiyan was the home of the famous poet Tevfik Fikret.
-He lived here from 1906-1915.
-In 1940, the Istanbul Municipality purchased this building and converted it into a museum.
-You’ll find the life and works of not only Tevfik Fikret but also of Abdülhak Hamit Tarhan, Nigar Hanım and the authors of Edebiyat-ı Cedide.
-Entrance is free, so this may be the best opportunity to explore the Turkish literary scene.
+There are plenty of literary museums in Istanbul, and this is Bebek’s.
+Aşiyan was the home of the poet Tevfik Fikret, who lived here from 1906 to 1915.
+The Istanbul Municipality purchased the building in 1940 and converted it into a museum.
+Inside you’ll find the life and works of Tevfik Fikret along with Abdülhak Hamit Tarhan, Nigar Hanım, and the authors of Edebiyat-ı Cedide.
+Entrance is free, which makes it the easiest possible introduction to the Turkish literary scene.

 Bebek Park